Martchus/openQA-helper/README.md

           this point later.
         * Note that the database configuration file under `/etc/openqa` or the Git checkout are not used by this setup and changing it will have no effect.
-* Imporing database dumps from our production instances is useful for local testing.
+* Importing database dumps from our production instances is useful for local testing.
 The dumps can be found on wotan (not publicly accessible).
     * Example using `sshfs`:
       ```